VCVRack/Rack/README.md

 This README includes instructions for building Rack from source.
 For information about the software, go to https://vcvrack.com/.

-## The [Issue Tracker](https://github.com/VCVRack/Rack/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) *is* the official developer's forum
+## The [Issue Tracker](https://github.com/VCVRack/Rack/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) is the official developer's forum

-Bug reports, feature requests, and even *questions/discussions* are welcome on the GitHub Issue Tracker for all VCVRack repos.
+Bug reports, feature requests, questions, and discussions are welcome on the GitHub Issue Tracker for all repos under the VCVRack organization.
 However, please search before posting to avoid duplicates, and limit to one issue per post.

 Please vote on feature requests by using the Thumbs Up/Down reaction on the first post.